-Australia
+Hong Kong

 Digital Business Report 2023

-How to keep your business in motion with payments optimisation
+How to keep your business in motion with payments optimization

 Contents

-The Adyen Australia Digital Business Report 2023 1
+The Adyen Hong Kong Digital Business Report 2023 1

 Introduction 3

-The era of digital optimisation 4
+The era of digital optimization 4

-The payments blind spot in Australia 5
+The payments blind spot in Hong Kong 5

 Improving customer experiences 7

-How payments optimisation can increase checkout conversions g
+How payments optimization can increase checkout conversions g

 How payments data can grow loyalty 12

 Accepting more payments (and less fraud) 13

-Improving authorisation rates 14
+Improving authorization rates 14

 Fighting payments fraud 15

 Scaling with operational efficiency 18

 Recovering declined payments 19

-Automation and reconciliation 22
+Automation and reconciliation 21

 Going global with local acquiring 22

 Conclusion 23

 Keening your husiness in motion 23

-Introduction The era of digital optimisation The growth of ecommerce over the past two decades has been one of the key stories of the global economy.
-A recent Morgan Stanley report notes that ecommerce alone reached an estimated 22% of total retail sales in 2022, up from 15% in 2019.
+Introduction The era of digital optimization The growth of ecommerce over the past two decades has been one of the key stories of the global economy.
+A recent Morgan Stanley study notes that ecommerce alone reached an estimated 22% of total retail sales in 2022, up from 15% in 2019.
 In Asia-Pacific (APAC), the market has emerged as a global, dominant force, with multiple markets generating the highest ecommerce revenues worldwide.
+Even industries that have taken time to enter the digital world, such as insurance, have seen change: The percentage of consumers interacting with their insurers through digital platforms almost doubled in the space of five years - but according to ACORD's 2022 Insurance Digital Maturity Study of top global insurance carriers, less than 25% have truly digitized the value chain.
+Hong Kong in particular is lagging behind Singapore and Western peers in delivering a holistic digital insurance.
+So how can digital enterprise businesses close that gap and keep pace with consumer demands while keeping their business in motion?
 To keep pace with the increasingly tech-savvy, option-rich consumer, APAC enterprise businesses must embrace digital transformation with greater urgency than ever before.
 But between navigating legacy technology, maintaining daily operations, and driving growth, significant digital transformation is no easy thing to accomplish quickly - even for those brands operating partially or fully in the digital realm.
-Organisations therefore must be strategic in the specific areas they choose to digitalise.
+Organizations therefore must be strategic in the specific areas they choose to digitalize.
 According to the 2022 Adyen Retail Report, just 22% of APAC digital businesses planned to invest in technology to improve the customer experience over the next year, versus 26% of all APAC businesses.
 And only 20% intended to improve their website or app - lower than the 25% of all APAC businesses surveyed.
 On the other side of the coin, consumer patience is dwindling as quickly as expectations are soaring.
-More than a third (36%) of consumers say their expectations of online experiences have increased since the COVID-19 pandemic, while nearly three-quarters (73%) will not shop with organisations that provide a bad experience - either online or in store.
+More than a third (36%) of consumers say their expectations of online experiences have increased since the COVID-19 pandemic, while nearly three-quarters (73%) will not shop with organizations that provide a bad experience - either online or in store.
 The kicker is that only half of all APAC businesses think their customers are less tolerant of poor online experiences - highlighting an expectation gap between consumer demands and brand readiness that must be swiftly addressed.
 So how can digital enterprise businesses successfully leverage digital transformation to close that gap and keep pace with consumer demands, all while keeping business-as-usual in motion?
 Enter the concept of marginal gains.
-To strike a balance between quick wins and long-term success, we advise digital businesses to focus on their blind spots - those seemingly small, neglected areas whose optimisation will yield significant improvements to revenue and growth.
-This report will explore a key blind spot facing digital businesses in Australia and the APAC region, and the opportunities available from its optimisation: the blind spot of payments.
+To strike a balance between quick wins and long-term success, we advise digital businesses to focus on their blind spots - those seemingly small, neglected areas whose optimization will yield significant improvements to revenue and growth.
+This report will explore a key blind spot facing digital businesses in Hong Kong and the APAC region, and the opportunities available from its optimization: The blind spot of payments.

-The payments blind spot in Australia
+The payments blind spot in Hong Kong